winteryoung/yanwte2/README.md

 ### Data extensions

 If the program is complex enough, you may need a context to flow around the SPIs (as a parameter).
 Different plugins may need different extensions to the context.
 For example, in a e-commerce system, an order can be viewed as the context.
-An e-book order may have some extra fields, and a order of a chair may has some other extra fields.
+An e-book order may have some extra fields, and a order of a chair may have some other extra fields.

 ```java
 class Order implements ExtensibleData { ... }